-The Construction Design & Management Regulations (CDM)
+The Construction Design and Management Regulations (CDM)

 The CDM Regulations govern construction design and management.
 Everyone controlling site work has a responsibility to ensure that working conditions comply with Health and Safety laws before work begins.
 Ensuring that the proposed work is not going to put others at risk, require planning and organisation.
 This applies whatever the size of the site.
 Clarke Energy has the ability to act in a role of CDM coordinator for the installation of gas engines or can report directly to the development CDM coordinator.

-Trade Associations & Affiliations
+Trade Associations and Affiliations

 Clarke Energy is an active member of the Renewable Energy Association (REA).
 The REA was established in 2001, as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
 The REA endeavours to achieve the right regulatory framework for renewables to deliver an increasing contribution to the UK's electricity, heat and transport needs.

 Clarke Energy is a member of the Association for Decentralised Energy, previously the Combined Heat and Power Association.
 The CHPA is the leading advocate of an integrated approach to delivering energy services using combined heat and power and district heating.

 Clarke Energy is pleased to support the UK's contribution to the International Energy Agency's Bioenergy Task 37.
 Task 37 is a working group that covers the anaerobic digestion and landfill industries.

 Clarke Energy was founding member of the Anaerobic Digestion and Biogas Association (ADBA), the first trade organisation in the UK dedicated solely to biogas.